Olarkal/AI-Game-Bot/README.md

 9. In the **System Variables** section, find the `PATH` variable and make sure it contains `C:\Program Files\Tesseract-OCR`.
 If the path is missing, add it manually.

 ## Launch
-1. Launch OBS Studio, find the “Launch Virtual Camera” button, click on the gear next to it, and configure:
+1. Launch OBS Studio, find the “Start Virtual Camera” button, click on the gear icon next to it, and configure the following settings:
    - **Output Type**: Source
    - **Select Output**: Screen Capture
+2. Edit the bot on the line 46, specify your OBS virtual camera
+3. Edit the bot on the line 47, specify the Yolo model:
+  - YOLO_MODEL_PATH = “yolov8n.pt” - nano (Minimal model, very fast)
+  - YOLO_MODEL_PATH = “yolov8s.pt” - small (higher accuracy, but still fast)
+  - YOLO_MODEL_PATH = “yolov8m.pt” - medium (Balance between speed and accuracy.
+Well suited for medium GPUs (RTX 2060–3060).)
+  - YOLO_MODEL_PATH = “yolov8l.pt” - large (More accurate, but requires more resources.)
+  - YOLO_MODEL_PATH = “yolov8x.pt” - extra-large (The most powerful and accurate model.
+High GPU requirements (RTX 3090/4090 and similar are recommended))
-2. Launch the game that the bot should play.
+2. Launch the game the bot is supposed to play.
 3. Run `Start.bat`.
 The bot will download YOLOv8
 4. When the bot turns on the overlay, press F12 and play yourself.
 After half an hour, the bot will stop recording and start training.